sir-pinecone/errormarker.vim/README.md

     cd ~/.vim/bundle
     git clone git://github.com/mh21/errormarker.vim

-The help file will be automatically installed the next time VIM is launched.

 ## Configuration

 To distinguish between warnings and errors for gcc messages, place sth. like this in your .vimrc: